imsky/PocketEuler/README.md

 Problem 67
 ==========

 By starting at the top of the triangle below and moving to adjacent numbers on the row below, the maximum total from top to bottom is 23.

 								   3
 								  7 4
 								 2 4 6
 								8 5 9 3

 That is, 3 + 7 + 4 + 9 = 23.

-   Find the maximum total from top to bottom in [1]triangle.txt, a 15K text file containing a triangle with one-hundred rows.
+Find the maximum total from top to bottom in [triangle.txt](files/triangle.txt), a 15K text file containing a triangle with one-hundred rows.

 NOTE: This is a much more difficult version of [Problem 18](#problem-18).
 It is not possible to try every route to solve this problem, as there are 2^99 altogether!
 If you could check one trillion (10^12) routes every second it would take over twenty billion years to check them all.
 There is an efficient algorithm to solve it. ;o)

-   Visible links
-   1. triangle.txt
-   2. problem=18
 Answer: 9d702ffd99ad9c70ac37e506facc8c38

 Problem 68